Top 5 Articles from January

 A recent survey suggests that some investment advisers may be recommending alternative investment strategies that neither they nor their clients fully understand.
 In order to regain the confidence and trust of clients and the public at large, investment professionals must commit to doing a better job of understanding — and communicating — the features, characteristics, and risks of these complex strategies.

-Jennifer Curry is an associate social media editor at CFA Institute.
-Previously, she was the new media manager at the New York Society of Security Analysts.
-Prior to her work at NYSSA, she worked as the senior project editor for a nonfiction imprint at Barnes & Noble Publishing and as an assistant editor at the H.W.
+Jennifer Curry formerly served as managing editor of the Enterprising Investor.
+Previously, she was the social media manager at the New York Society of Security Analysts (NYSSA).
+Prior to her work at NYSSA, Curry worked as the senior project editor for a nonfiction imprint at Barnes & Noble Publishing and as an assistant editor at the H.W.
 Wilson Company.
 She is the editor of several volumes in the Reference Shelf series, and her writing has appeared in Smithsonian, IndustryWeek, Barnes & Noble Review, and other publications.
-Ms. Curry holds a BS in journalism and a BA in anthropology from the University of Kansas.
-She is currently pursuing a master of arts degree in anthropology from Hunter College, City University of New York.
-Follow Jennifer on Twitter
+Curry holds a BS in journalism and a BA in anthropology from the University of Kansas, and an MA in anthropology from Hunter College, City University of New York.

 Your email address will not be published.
 Required fields are marked *